mgaudet/CompilerJobs/README.md

 [**Please contribute:**](https://github.com/mgaudet/CompilerJobs/pulls) Pass on projects, teams, companies I've missed.

 **Feel free to spruce up the description of the work for teams you know about!
 Many of these are simply stubs**

+I generally link to a company's Careers/Job's page rather than linking to specific jobs -- these links have a longer lifespan than just the straight up link to a job.

 ### Annotations: